physicsmattersmcgill/physicsmattersmcgill/pages/school-programs.md

 - Forces & Friction (New)

 The Space Explorers program (formerly Adopt an Astronomer) was started in September 2015, and has since grown to include around 6 classrooms each year, reaching approximately 100 students from ages 9 to 12 (grades 4 - 6).

+For more online activities and resources on Science, visit the <a href="https://www.mcgill.ca/science/outreach">Science Outreach</a> page of the Faculty of Science!